shanlau/SVM_Recognizing_Digit/README.md

 https://www.pyimagesearch.com/2017/02/13/recognizing-digits-with-opencv-and-python/

-Using SVM model to replace the original handicrafted recognition process
+Using SVM model with 20 training images to replace the original handicrafted recognition process

 result of svm_model.py: